payercoins/payercoins-react-sdk/README.md

 const App = () => {
   config = {
-  key: 'PUBLIC_KEY',
+  key: 'PUBLIC_KEY', //string
-  customer_name: "CUSTOMERS NAME",
+  customer_name: "CUSTOMERS NAME", //string
-  customer_email: "CUSTOMERS EMAIL",
+  customer_email: "CUSTOMERS EMAIL", //string
   amount:  parseFloat('20.00'),  // amount as a number or string
-  currency: 'ethereum', // ethereum, bitcoin, usdt-eth.  optional, if not provided will use your default currencies activated in your account
+  currency: ['ethereum'], // Array of currency slug.
   description: 'Test Payment', // optional
   redirect_url: '', // optional - will default to current page
   invoice_id: "239313200190.40646", // optional - unique identifier for your payment and minLength 8, else we will automatically generate one